ikbendewilliam/flutter_navigation_generator/flutter_navigation_generator/README.md

 - `pageType`: The type of the generated pages, must extend [PageRoute].
 Default: `MaterialPageRoute`
 - `guards`: A list of guards to use for this route.
 Guards are used to prevent navigation, they can be used to check if the user is logged in.
 Guards must extend [NavigatorGuard].
 Note: Navigation can be continued by calling `navigator.continueNavigation()`.
 See the continueNavigation() method in the Navigator for more information
 - `includeQueryParameters`: Whether to include query parameters in the route.
 Default: `IncludeQueryParametersType.onlyOnWeb`, valid options are: `always`, `never`, `onlyOnWeb` Note that parameters are always provided as arguments too
+- `children`: A list of child routes.
+Used to generate nested routes and multi panel navigation.
+Child routes will have the parent route as prefix in the route name.
+For example: a child route with routeName `details` of a parent route with routeName `events` will have the routeName `events/details`.
+Note: Defining the same child under different parents is not supported atm.

 - `@flutterRouteConstructor`: The constructor to use for the route.
 Defaults to unnamed constructor.
 This can be any constructor or static method
 - `@FlutterRouteConstructor(routeName)`: routeName specifies for which FlutterRoute this constructor is used